-You can also monitor JMX with the JMX monitoring integration for Infrastructure.
+You can also monitor JMX with the Infrastructure JMX integration.

 The Java agent only sees metrics from MBeans in your current JVM.
 If the MBeans are being accessed remotely, or exist in a separate JVM, they will not be available to the New Relic Java agent.

 Custom JMX data won't be displayed in our APM charts, but you can query the data and create custom charts with it.

 This integration reports only simple numeric values.
 If you want to report other types of values, you may want to use the Infrastructure JMX integration.

 The custom instrumentation file must be in the YAML format.
 Use a YAML validator to ensure the syntax is accurate before using the file with New Relic's Java agent, and follow these rules:

 - All indentations are in increments of two characters.
 Data in the same stanza of the file must use the same level of indentation.
 Indent any sub-stanzas by an additional two spaces.

 - You must restart your JVM host process for changes to take effect.